Trolling Flies for Trout: Must-Have Best Tips

 What is the best speed for trolling flies for trout?

 There is no single best speed.
 Start slowly, then vary your pace until the fly tracks naturally and trout respond.
-Many flies work best between 1.5 and 2 mph, but some bucktail presentations may tolerate more speed.
+Many flies work well between 1.5 and 2 mph, but some bucktail presentations can handle more speed.

 How far back should I troll a fly for trout?

 A common starting point is about 100 feet back.
-That usually keeps the fly in the upper part of the water column, though weight, speed, and line type can change the result.
+That often keeps the fly in the upper part of the water column, though weight, speed, and line type can change the result.

 Why do McFly flies work so well?